 First and foremost, MUFSC is affiliated with Marshall University and the Marshall University Research Corporation.
-MUFSC's renowned Master of Science Degree Program is coordinated through the Joan C. Edwards School of Medicine and the Marshall University Graduate College.
+MUFSC's renowned Master of Science Degree Program is coordinated through the Marshall University College of Science and the Marshall University Graduate College.

 Marshall University is a multi-campus public university providing innovative undergraduate and graduate education that contributes to the development of society and the individual.
 Marshall University actively facilitates learning through the preservation, discovery, synthesis, and dissemination of knowledge.

 Learn more about Marshall University.